-CDC's superb natural buoyancy allows it to float beautifully without the need of artificial floatants.
+CDC's superb natural buoyancy allows these trout fishing flies to float beautifully without the need of artificial floatants.
 It is fabulously softly wispy and subtle; an ideal tying material that is delicate and insect like.

-Hopper patterns offer real versatility as nymph emerger, dry fly and terrestrials, all tied with mobile tempting 'legs'.
+Hopper patterns offer real versatility as nymph emerger, dry fly and terrestrials, all tied with mobile tempting knotted legs.

 Many Daddy Longlegs or Crane Flies are on the water from June to early October.
-This fly makes a decent mouthful and will often tempt when small traditional pattern are ignored.
+This fishing fly makes a decent mouthful and will often tempt when small traditional fishing patterns are ignored.

-Created for surface fly fishing they also work extremely well as a wet fly on an intermediate or sinking line when fishing larger still waters or reservoirs.
+Created for surface fly fishing they also work extremely well as a wet fly on an intermediate or sinking line when fishing larger still waters or reservoirs for trout.

 View 69 more daddies & hoppers dry flies for sale

-Klinkhammer flies are different from many other parachute dry flies.
+Klinkhammer trout flies are different from many other parachute dry fishing flies.
 The thorax of the fly is designed to hang down 'through' the surface of the water to imitate an emerging insect.

-Because the body pierces through the surface film, it becomes more visible to Trout over a larger distance, as it does not have to rely on the ripple effect happening on the surface.
+Because the body pierces through the surface film, it becomes more visible to trout over larger distances, as these fishing flies do not have to rely on the ripple effect happening on the surface.

 View 17 more klinkhammer dry flies for sale

-The mayfly hatch is a fascinating time of the year for fly fishing, as fish such as trout throw themselves at any fly and feed ferociously.
+The mayfly hatch is a fascinating time of the year for fly fishing, as fish such as trout throw themselves at any fly (artifical fly or not) and feed ferociously.

 Hatches are plentiful now days are becoming warmer, and the fish forget their dangers as they feast upon this ample food source.